ooni/probe-cli/docs/design/dd-003-step-by-step.md

 conn, err := dialer.DialContext(ctx, /* ... */)
 ```

-In the latter case, it's evident that we're *decorating* the original
+In the later case, it's evident that we're *decorating* the original
 dialer with an extended dialer that knows how to perform network
 measurements.
 In the former case, it feels magic that we're setting some
 value as an opaque any inside of the context, and there's a documented